 What should I expect from my first initial treatment?

-As the Initial Consultation with Treatment last for 1hr 15mins, so we have ample time to pinpoint more of the root cause of your pain and discomfort.
+As the Initial Consultation with treatment lasts for 1hr 15mins, so we have ample time to pinpoint the root cause of your pain and discomfort.
 The first part of the session incorporates an informal chat to find out more about your ideal outcomes, your health history, along with doing a range of motion test so I can create a bespoke treatment for you.
 This is then followed by the hands-on element (typically lasting around 30-45mins).
 We then follow the session with tailored aftercare advice.

 Does Advanced Clinical & Sports Massage hurt?